cloudfoundry/stratos/website/docs/extensions/theming.md

 ### Dark theme

-By default the theme will not contain a dark mode and the UX for enabled/disabling will be hidden.
+By default the theme will not contain a dark mode and the UX for enabled/disabling it will be hidden.

 In order to add a dark mode to your theme an additional `dark` color theme should be provided by the `stratos-theme` theme function in your theme's `_index.scss`, for example